Keep your personal details private

 For more information about protecting yourself online, go to:

 - shred all personal information before throwing it away in your rubbish; this includes bank statements, anything containing National Insurance details, salary information, even old membership cards

-- tear off and destroy the name and address on the envelopes you receive before throwing them away
+- remove and destroy the name and address on the envelopes you receive before throwing them away

-- never give out your personal information when you could be overheard
+- don't give out your personal information when you could be overheard

 - keep your credit card within view when paying at restaurants or shops

 - make sure your letterbox is secure, and that post can get through and fall safely to the floor

 - if you live in a shared building, ask your bank if you can pick up new debit cards or cheque books at your branch

 Don't keep personal information, passwords or bank details on your mobile phone.
 If it gets stolen, you could lose more than just the handset.

 Checking your credit report regularly can help you spot any suspicious activity, giving you a chance to report it before it goes too far.